-- TO APPLY: Download the from the right side of this page and complete it on a computer using Adobe Reader or any other free PDF software.
-Submit completed application(s) by email to firstname.lastname@example.org
+- Application: Download the from the right side of this page and complete it on a computer using Adobe Reader or any other free PDF software.
+Submit completed application(s) by email to firstname.lastname@example.org.

-- SELECTING WINNERS: Applications will be reviewed by a panel of independent judges.
+- Selection: Applications will be reviewed by a panel of independent judges.
 The judges will choose seven winners based on the criteria outlined below.
-The winners will be contacted individually and the prizes will be announced publicly at the end of March.
+The winners will be contacted individually and the prizes will be announced publicly at the beginning of March.